ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/mean_of_ratios/methodological_specification.md

 #### 6.2.5 Manual Construction Imputation

-Although not part of the statistical method itself, the method must acceptand appropriately handle cases where a value has been overridden by manual intervention.
+Although not part of the statistical method itself, the method must accept and appropriately handle cases where a value has been overridden by manual intervention.
 Using subject matter knowledge, the values are calculated externally to the method then manually input.
 Records input using this approach will be marked MC.